 A bedroom should feel safe, relaxing and inviting after a long stressful day.
 Because our spaces are reflections of our personalities, our values, and our interests, we still want to carry this over to our bedrooms.
 So, we want to create a personalized, but calming space for ourselves.
-It is where you should want to go to after a hard day, it is where you should feel safest in the world.
-Designing a room that doubles as a sanctuary are easy, you just need to make sure it has following essentials.
+It is where you should want to go to after a hard day, it is where you should feel the safest in the world.
+Designing a room that doubles as a sanctuary are easy, you just need to make sure it has the following essentials.

 3 Must-Dos in Bedroom Design